Argentina Tax Calculator (2026)

 How much income tax will I pay as an employee in Argentina?

-What are the social security contributions I need to pay in Argentina?
+What are Argentina's social security contributions for employees?

 Compare Argentina with other countries